tomfyfe85/turtle_power_pizzeria/multi_class_recipe_template.md

 # Menu class

 """
-X The menu should be initialized as a prop
+X- The menu should be initialized as a prop
 """
 menu = Menu()